 Through 2025, the TCJA effectively limits the home equity interest deduction to debt that would qualify for the home mortgage interest deduction.
 (Under pre-TCJA law, interest was deductible on up to \$100,000 of home equity debt used for any purpose, such as to pay off credit card debt or to buy a car.)
 Home office deduction.
-If you're an employee and work from home, under the TCJA, home office expenses aren't deductible through 2025 even if your employer has required you to work from home.
+If you're an employee and work from home, under the TCJA, home office expenses aren't deductible through 2025.
 Why?
 For employees, this is a miscellaneous itemized deduction subject to the 2% of adjusted gross income (AGI) floor, and the TCJA suspended such deductions.
-(If you're self-employed, you may still be able to deduct home office expenses.
-See page 11.)
+(If you're self-employed, you may still be eligible.
+See Case Study 5 on page 11.)

-Personal casualty and theft loss deduction.
-Through 2025, the TCJA suspends this itemized deduction except if the loss was due to an event officially declared a disaster by the President.
+Personal casualty and theft loss

+deduction.
+Through 2025, the TCJA suspends this itemized deduction except if the loss was due to an event declared a federal disaster by the President.
 But, under an exception, personal casualty losses not related to a disaster can be deducted to the extent of any personal casualty gains.
 Such gains occur when the amount you receive from insurance or other reimbursements is more than the cost or adjusted basis of the property.